 This cross-sectional clinical study was conducted from April 2021 to December 2022 and included selected patients from the Department of Head and Neck Surgery and Thyroid Clinic, Hanoi Oncology Hospital (HOH).
-The HOH located in Hanoi, Vietnam, a last stream oncology treatment hospital that receives referral cases from the surrounding Northern and Mid-northern provinces, and HOH is an educational institutional affiliated with several medical university such as Hanoi medical university, Thai Nguyen pharmacy and medical university, Hanoi university of public health.
+The HOH located in Hanoi, Vietnam, a tertiary referral hospital of oncology treatment that receives referral cases from the surrounding Northern and Mid-northern provinces, and HOH is an educational institutional affiliated with several medical university such as Hanoi medical university, Thai Nguyen pharmacy and medical university, Hanoi university of public health.